top of page

 Biography

-I studied Fine Art at Balochistan University, completed a BFA with Distinction at the National College of Arts (NCA), Lahore, and an MA in Sculpture at the Royal College of Art (2025).
+I studied Fine Art at the University of Balochistan before completing a BFA with Distinction at the National College of Arts, Lahore, and an MA in Sculpture at the Royal College of Art, London (2025).
 My work has been exhibited internationally, including at Sanat Gallery, Karachi, and Hartlepool Art Gallery, and is held in the collection of Middlesbrough Institute of Modern Art (MIMA).
-I have been supported by organisations such as Arts Council England and BALTIC, and have exhibited regularly in the UK and Pakistan since 2016.
+I have received support from organisations including Arts Council England and BALTIC, and have exhibited regularly in the UK and Pakistan since 2016.

 Artist Statement